VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 If everything went well you should get every default config lspconfig added plus your own.

-If this didn't showed your settings, make sure you don't call `lspconfig` in another part of your neovim config. lspconfig can override everything lsp-zero does.
+If this didn't show your settings, make sure you don't call `lspconfig` in another part of your neovim config. lspconfig can override everything lsp-zero does.

 ### Inspect the entire server config